 We deliver a broad range of clinical care, education and research for the Department of Pediatrics.
-Our division staffs the pediatric hospitalist service, the newborn nursery services, and two pediatric health centers, Towne Gardens Pediatrics and Hodge Pediatrics, where we deliver community-based primary care and population health care to the inner-city.
+Our division staffs the pediatric hospitalist service, the newborn nursery services, and two pediatric health centers, Niagara Street Pediatrics and Towne Gardens Pediatrics, where we deliver community-based primary care and population health care to the inner-city.
 Our patient population includes Caucasian, African-American, Hispanic and immigrant populations.
 Together, these active sites see more than 24,000 patient visits per year and offer a rich training environment for our students and residents.
 Both sites use an electronic health record system that is integrated with Oishei Children's Hospital.
 We also staff several school-based health clinics as well as the asthma and special needs clinics located at Niagara Street Pediatrics.
 The division provides much of the core training for the pediatric residency program and the medical student pediatric clerkships.

 Special Needs – Primary care clinic for children with medical complexity, including a range of complex medical, developmental, behavioral and/or emotional disabilities with a multidisciplinary approach to care.

 The Youth Link Program – Providing primary medical care, specialty care and case management services for adolescents who are infected with HIV or are at-risk for getting HIV.